samvas-codes/cspm-gpt/README.md

     4. CISOs that want to understand the state of their environment can easily ask questions
 ## Roadmap

-    1. Updates to include knowledge graphs as a datasource (Neo4J, AWS Neptune)
+    1. Updates to include knowledge graphs as a datasource (Neo4J, AWS Neptune) -- DONE
     2. Adding vector stores to cache similar queries
     3. Display generated queries to allow manual intervention